-Most wire is composed of copper, but aluminum is also a popular metal that’s used.
-Platinum, iron, silver, and gold can also be used to make wire, but it is not very common to do so.
+Most wire is composed of copper, but aluminum is also another popular metal that’s used.
+Platinum, iron, silver, and gold are also available options, but less commonly used.

 Copper weighs about twice as much as aluminum and is currently triple the price.
-Despite copper making up the vast majority of wire, aluminum will start to get a larger share as copper becomes more valuable in the future.
+Despite copper making up the vast majority of wire, aluminum will soon get a larger share of use as copper becomes more expensive in the future.

 Single Strand vs. Multistrand

-If you have ever looked inside a wire, you have probably noticed that some have a solid core while others have multiple strands.
+If you’ve ever looked inside a wire, you have probably noticed that some have a solid core, while others have multiple strands.
 Some wires have multiple strands braided together instead of being placed next to each other.